 Dynamics of Dyslexia 2019

 Our annual fall conference is the largest dyslexia conference in the state and features keynote speakers renowned in their respective fields and many informative, engaging breakout sessions for both parents and teachers.
 For over three decades, ERI has endeavored to deliver the most up-to-date research and strategies in the field.
 We are honored to continue this tradition in order to impact the daily life of struggling readers across Illinois.
 This year’s conference will be held October 23rd & 24th at the NIU Conference Center in Naperville, Illinois.
+Earn up to 14 Professional Development credit hours!
 For Session Descriptions & Conference Rates, please scroll down.

 We are excited to announce our Featured Speaker on October 23rd will be Christopher Woodin from Landmark School.

 Chris Woodin is a specialist in the fields of mathematics and learning disabilities.
 A graduate of Middlebury College and Harvard Graduate School of Education, he has taught extensively at Landmark School, where he holds the Ammerman Chair of Mathematics.
 His published works include Multiplication and Division Facts for the Whole-to-Part, Visual Learner © 2013 and The Landmark Method of Teaching Arithmetic © 1995, as well as several journal articles.
 He served on the Massachusetts Department of Education’s Mathematics 2011 Curriculum Frameworks Panel and currently teaches graduate-level courses to educators.

 On October 24th, we are honored that Maryanne Wolf will be our Featured Speaker.